Sumit1991Saha/Async-Rest-Jersey/readme.md

     So instead of using Model objects, using hashmap on client side has made the client backward/forward compatible.
 7. Using grizzly connector (org.glassfish.jersey.connectors:jersey-grizzly-connector) to support Patch HTTP Method, or use HttpMethodOverrideFilter to use the PATCH method using post technique (in this case default connector provided by Jersey will work).
+8. By default Custom-Request-Filters are Post matching filter ie it is invoked after resource method is selected, to make it pre matching filter it needs to be annotated with @PreMatching